canalplus/rx-player/doc/Getting_Started/Tutorials/Content_with_DRM.md

           xhr.open("POST", LICENSE_SERVER_URL, true);
           xhr.onerror = (err) => {
             // Keep retrying on XHR errors.
-            // Instanciating an Error like that automatically set the
+            // Instantiating an Error like that automatically sets the
             // message attribute to this Error's message.
 That way, the
             // linked "error" or "warning" event sent by the RxPlayer
             // will have the same message.
             const error = new Error("Request error: " + err.toString());
-            reject(err);
+            reject(error);
           };
           xhr.onload = (evt) => {
             if (xhr.status >= 200 && xhr.status < 300) {
               const license = evt.target.response;
               resolve(license);
             } else if (xhr.status >= 500 && xhr.status < 600) {
-              // Directly fails + fallbacks on a server error const error = new Error(
+              // Directly fails + falls back on a server error const error = new Error(
                 "The license server had a problem and" + ` responded with ${xhr.status} HTTP ` +
                   "error.
-We will now fallback to another" + "quality.",
+We will now fall back to another " + "quality.",
               );
               error.noRetry = true;